10Mzys/website/_pages/about.md

   <div class="home-intro">
     <p>
-      I am a Postdoctoral Fellow in the Department of Statistics at Harvard University, under the supervision of
+      I am an Assistant Professor of the Center for Applied Mathematics at Fudan University, with a joint appointment in the School of Mathematical Sciences.
+From 2024 to 2026, I was a Postdoctoral Fellow in the Department of Statistics at Harvard University, under the supervision of
       <a href="https://zke.fas.harvard.edu/">Prof. Zheng (Tracy) Ke</a>.
       I received my Ph.D. in Statistics from UC Davis, where I was co-advised by
       <a href="https://sites.google.com/view/kriznakumar/">Prof. Krishna Balasubramanian</a> and